minlau/mdb-tool/README.md

 ## How to build

-`Dockerfile` can be used to build and run.
+Docker is the easiest way to build and run. `docker-compose up` command can be used to build and run project with databases used for testing.
 To build and run locally you need(might work with lower versions):

 - Go 1.19
 - Node 19